-LEGAL ACTION
+13.11 LEGAL ACTION

 No legal action can be brought to recover under any benefits after three years from the deadline for filing claims.
-The claims administrator will not try to reduce or deny a benefit payment on the grounds that a condition existed before a person's coverage went into effect, if the loss occurs more than two years from the date coverage commenced.
+The claims administrator or pharmacy benefit manager will not try to reduce or deny a benefit payment on the grounds that a condition existed before a person's coverage went into effect, if the loss occurs more than two years from the date coverage commenced.
 This will not apply to conditions excluded from coverage on the date of the loss.

-MEDICAL OUTCOMES
+13.12 MEDICAL OUTCOMES

-The claims administrator makes no express or implied warranties and assumes no responsibility for the outcome of any covered services or supplies.
+The claims administrator or pharmacy benefit manager makes no express or implied warranties and assumes no responsibility for the outcome of any covered services or supplies.